metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta1_manifest.md

 <a id="nestedatt--spec--prometheus--querier"></a>
 ### Nested Schema for `spec.prometheus.querier`

-Required:

-- `mode` (String) 'mode' must be set according to the type of Prometheus installation that stores NetObserv metrics:<br>- Use 'Auto' to try configuring automatically.
-In OpenShift, it uses the Thanos querier from OpenShift Cluster Monitoring<br>- Use 'Manual' for a manual setup<br>

 Optional:

 - `enable` (Boolean) Set 'enable' to 'true' to make the Console plugin querying flow metrics from Prometheus instead of Loki whenever possible.The Console plugin can use either Loki or Prometheus as a data source for metrics (see also 'spec.loki'), or both.Not all queries are transposable from Loki to Prometheus.
 Hence, if Loki is disabled, some features of the plugin are disabled as well,such as getting per-pod information or viewing raw flows.If both Prometheus and Loki are enabled, Prometheus takes precedence and Loki is used as a fallback for queries that Prometheus cannot handle.If they are both disabled, the Console plugin is not deployed.
 - `manual` (Attributes) Prometheus configuration for 'Manual' mode. (see [below for nested schema](#nestedatt--spec--prometheus--querier--manual))
+- `mode` (String) 'mode' must be set according to the type of Prometheus installation that stores NetObserv metrics:<br>- Use 'Auto' to try configuring automatically.
+In OpenShift, it uses the Thanos querier from OpenShift Cluster Monitoring<br>- Use 'Manual' for a manual setup<br>
 - `timeout` (String) 'timeout' is the read timeout for console plugin queries to Prometheus.A timeout of zero means no timeout.

 <a id="nestedatt--spec--prometheus--querier--manual"></a>